Fluorescence-Tools/LabelLib/README.md

 av1 = ll.dyeDensityAV1(atoms, dye_attachment_point, linker_length, linker_width, dye_radius, simulation_grid_spacing)

 # The object av1 has the property grid, which stores
-# the distances to the attachment point within the reach of the dye linker
+# the dye densities within the reach of the dye linker as a positive number.
-# as a positive number.
-For points out of out reach of the linker, the the
+# For points out of out reach of the linker, the the
 # grid contains negative numbers.
 grid = av1.grid